robbobfrh84/gas-up/README.md

 - Select: "Tools" > "Script editor" to see where you'd code your "Google Apps Script" app.
 - Here, you can also add __Libraries__ that have already been created to do special things!

 ### **GAS Up** is one of those libraries!
-And, It's open source!
+And, it's open source!
-And, you don't need to add any Google Apps Script code of your own to get started.
+You don't even need to add any Google Apps Script code of your own to get started.
 GAS Up creates an API that allows client-side apps to directly access, and update, data from any Google Sheet you own and allow access to.

 ### Getting started: The Basics
 Get started by simply making your own copy of the [GAS Up Starter](https://docs.google.com/spreadsheets/d/1uY1mA1tUGRR8kxuc9QdSL1u1ScNvhUvsidAd2yIEFz0/edit#gid=310584182) Google Sheet and following the directions on the sheet.